solenneboyce/SML5202_FINAL_WEBSITE/README.md

 First copy <a href="https://github.com/martinbarge/template-2021">the URL to this repository</a>.
 Next, go to the small plus + sign at the top right-hand corner of your GitHub account, and under the plus sign, select 'Import repository'.

-Then, paste the URL into the box provided and give a name to the repository in your own account.
+Then, paste the URL into the box where it is written, 'Your old repository’s clone URL'.
+Also, at this point, give a name to the repository in your own account where it says 'Your new repository details'.

 Once the import is completed, you will receive an email notification along with a link to your copy of the files.